How to Train Your Audience to Click on Sponsors - Without Hurting Sponsor Performance

 1. Placement matters.

 Placing a sponsor at the very top of your newsletter, or burying it at the very bottom, trains readers to ignore them.
 Instead, integrate sponsored content mid-newsletter, where your reader is highly engaged and actively reading.
 Consistent placement makes readers expect and eventually engage with sponsors.
+Many high-performing newsletters treat sponsorship placements like part of the editorial structure.
+When newsletter advertising placements appear consistently in the same location, readers begin to recognize them as part of the reading experience rather than something to skip.
 The position sets the tone: “This is important—don’t skip it.”

 2. Match tone and voice.

 If your newsletter has a conversational style but sponsor copy feels stiff or “off,” readers will tune it out.
 Rewrite sponsor copy (with permission) so it fits your editorial voice.
 When it blends naturally, readers treat it as part of the experience, not a disruption.
+This is why many successful publishers treat newsletter sponsorship copywriting as an editorial task.
+The goal is to make newsletter ads feel native to the content rather than interrupting the reader’s flow.
 The smoother the integration, the more likely the reader is to give the sponsor a fair shot.

 3. Use clear CTAs.